samhuang95/GRU_model/README.md

 # GRU_model
-this is for E-commance to predicated the daily kpi
+This is for E-commerce to predict the daily KPI.
+The model is referenced from TEJ and then fitted with my store sales data.